To change the public holidays your organisation observes, please see the guide: Configuring observed public holidays

 What are public holiday shifts

-Public holiday timesheet shifts will automatically create for relevant employees (Note: If a shift is not automatically created for an employee, it could due to incorrect configuration.
+Public holiday timesheet shifts will be automatically generated for relevant employees (Note: If a shift is not automatically created for an employee, it could due to incorrect configuration.
 Users can create a shift manually by following the instructions below).

-For most organisations public holiday shifts are generated for permanent employees, part time and full time employees.
+For most organisations public holiday shifts are generated for permanent employees (part time and full time employees).
 A public holiday shift is often referred to as a Public holiday non worked shift (e.g. a standard working day for an employee).
-If an employee worked a public holiday this is often referred to as a Public holiday worked shift.
+If an employee worked a public holiday this is referred to as a Public holiday worked shift.

 Why is this important

 Many organisations have different requirements relating to public holidays.
 Due to this, organisations can take action to satisfy their requirements using this guide.

 Note: It is the responsibility of the timesheet manager to review the public holiday non worked shift(s) and adjust the duration if required.
 This can be done by editing the public holiday shift on the timesheet and changing the duration.

 How non-worked public holiday shifts are created

 Public holiday shifts are created based on the settings assigned in the users pay group.
 The following steps will guide users to the location of the public holiday settings.

 1. Select Organisation